KaiserWerk/HealthChecker/README.md

       "client_timeout": 30
     }

 An interval of 3 means the app checks the URLs every 3 minutes.
+The client timeout is supplied in seconds.
+It is the time a single host is allowed to take to send a response.
-The client timeout The `urls.json` file contains a list of URLs to check, e.g.:
+The `urls.json` file contains a list of URLs to check, e.g.:

     [